Cuerda seca: History

-Although some scholars have postulated an Iranian origin (citing Ummayyad-era examples from Suza), many scholars believe that the cuerda seca technique originated primarily in al-Andalus (Islamic Spain and Portugal) in the second half of the 10th century, during the Umayyad period.
+The origin of the technique is not known for certain.
+Many scholars believe that the cuerda seca technique originated primarily in al-Andalus (Islamic Spain and Portugal) in the second half of the 10th century, during the Umayyad period (citing Umayyad-era examples from Suza).
+Scholar Juan Zozaya argues that the advent of this style in al-Andalus could have been spurred by Chinese ceramics which were imported to the region from an early period.
 The technique was further advanced during the Taifas period in the 11th century.
 Preserved fragments of tiles from the late 12th-century minaret of the Kasbah Mosque in Marrakesh, Morocco, have been cited as the earliest surviving example of cuerda seca tilework being used for architectural decoration.

-In central Asia tiles were manufactured using the cuerda seca technique from the second half of the 14th century.
+In Central Asia, Haft-rang ("seven colors") enamelled tiles were manufactured using the cuerda seca technique from the second half of the 14th century.
+Hans Van Lemmen postulates that these tiles, from the Timurid period (late 14th to 15th centuries), were the "earliest development of cuerda seca".
 The introduction of different coloured glazes is recorded in the mausoleums of the Shah-i-Zinda necropolis in Samarkand.
 In the 1360s the colours were restricted to white, turquoise and cobalt blue but by 1386 the palette had been expanded to include yellow, light-green and unglazed red.
 Large quantities of cuerda seca tiles were produced during the Timurid (1370–1507) and Safavid (1501–1736) periods.